Eigenvalues and Stability Properties of Multiplication Operators and Multiplication Semigroups

+Before discussing stability properties, we recall the characterisation of boundedness of a multiplication operator by Thomaschewski (cf. \cite{Tho03}) or Klaus-J.\ Engel (cf. \cite[Chapter IX, Proposition 1.3]{en97}).

-Let $\M$ be a multiplication operator on $L^p(\Omega,X)$ induced by $M$ as in Definition \ref{defMULT}.
-The operator $\M$ is bounded if and only if the function $M(\cdot)$ is essentially bounded.
-If this is the case, we have that
+\begin{lem} \cite[Proposition 2.2.14, p.\ 35]{Tho03} Let $\M$ be a multiplication operator on $L^p(\Omega,X)$ induced by the function $M(\cdot)$ as in Definition \ref{defMULT}.
+The operator $\M$ is bounded if and only if the function $M(\cdot)$ is essentially bounded{, i.e. if the function $M(\cdot)$ is bounded up to a set of a measure zero.
+In this case}, we have that

 \end{lem}